By Mary S. Schaeffer

 Receipt of Invoices

-The biggest change in the invoice landscape is the way organizations are receiving invoices.
+The biggest change in the invoice landscape is the way organizations are receiving and managing invoices.
 As you can see from Exhibit 3, virtually every organization is now receiving invoices via email.
 That’s old news.
 The newsflash is that the majority of organizations are receiving the majority of their invoices by email.
 In fact, the number in this group has almost doubled in three years.
 We fully expect this growth to continue.
 Unsurprisingly, as shown in Exhibit 4, this growth is coming at the expense of invoices received through the post.

 The one thing that has not changed is the number and level of invoice problems.
 Alas, they continue.
 When asked to identify issues encountered on a regular basis, participants in an AP Now survey identified the same issues as they did three years ago.
 The only difference was the duplicate submission of invoices problem has considerably worsened.
 So much for progress.
 You can see the issues and the percentage of respondents who indicated they had the problem in Exhibit 5.